IntegralDefense/ACE/docs/analyst-orientation.rst

 Views
 +++++

 There are two different modes you can view ACE alerts in, 'Critical' and 'All'.
 By default, ACE alerts will be displayed in critical mode.
-Critical mode will only display 'root' level alert observables.
-This is helpful for alerts with alot of observables, however, generally, it's most helpful to view all of an alert's analysis.
+Critical mode will only display 'root' level alert observable analysis.
+This is helpful for alerts with a lot of observables, however, generally, it's most helpful to view all alert analysis.
 At the top right of every alert you will see a button to "View All Analysis" or "View Critical Analysis".
 Whichever mode you have enabled will be persistent across your ACE session.

 Be mindful of these different views, as it's possible for an analyst to miss helpful information if viewing an alert in critical mode, verse all mode.

 Analysis Overview
 +++++++++++++++++

 Each standard ACE Alert will have analysis overview section, where, the analysis results for every :ref:`Observable <observable>` will be found.
 The Observables displayed at the 'root' level are the Observables that were directly discovered in the data provided to ACE at the time of the alert's creation.
 Underneath each observable you will find the analysis results for that respective observable.
-Underneath Observables, you may also find new Observables that were added to the Alert from the analysis results of resepective Observables.
-This observable nesting, on the Alert page, provides a visual representaion of how Alert Observables are related.
+Underneath Observables, you may also find new Observables that were added to the Alert from the analysis results of respective Observables.
+This observable nesting, on the Alert page, provides a visual representation of how Alert Observables are related.
 The figure below shows the analysis overview section of an ACE Mailbox (email) alert.
 You can see that a user Observable of value 'fake-user-id' was discovered from the analysis results of the email_address Observable.

 .. figure:: _static/analysis-overview-jdoe.png